-3. Have your crew uncleat the main halyard from the starboard side of the mast.
-Detach the main halyard shackle from the clew hook at then end of the boom, and pass the main halyard to your crew.
+5. Have your crew uncleat the main halyard from the starboard side of the mast (NB: it has both a jam cleat and a horn cleat).
+Detach the main halyard from the fairlead at the end of the boom, and pass the main halyard to your crew.
 Never leave any of the halyards free flying or you may end up needing to re-rig them.

-4. Attach the clew of the main sail by sliding the clew bullet down the foot-track on the boom.
+6. Attach the clew of the mainsail by sliding the clew slug down the foot-track on the boom.